JPMorgan keeps up suspense over metal exchange sale

 JP Morgan, which has kept publicly silent on its voting intentions while many other shareholders have declared their position, declined to comment.
 The LME also declined comment.

-Sources said JPMorgan had preferred U.S. commodities giant InterContinental Exchange (ICE.N) (ICE), which lost out to Hong Kong Exchanges and Clearing (0388.HK) in the final stage of an auction that started last September.
+Sources said JPMorgan had preferred U.S. commodities giant InterContinental Exchange (ICE), which lost out to Hong Kong Exchanges and Clearing in the final stage of an auction that started last September.

 "They fell strongly behind the ICE bid, they felt it was better suited to their own business model," a senior executive close to the matter said.